-Under the Australian Constitution, it is up to the House of Representatives to choose which of its members should become the Speaker.
-There is no rule that states the Speaker must be a government member but this is often the practice.
-This is because the government is the team that has the support of the majority of members, and the government uses this majority to vote in a member of their own team as Speaker.
+The Australian Constitution gives the House of Representatives the power to choose which of its members should become the Speaker.
+There is no rule that states the Speaker must be a member of the government but this is often the practice.
+This is because the government is the team with the support of the majority of members, and the government uses this majority to vote in a member of their own team as Speaker.
 However, there can be exceptions to this practice.
-In 2011 Peter Slipper was elected Speaker, despite the fact that he was in the Opposition.
-He then left his team and became an Independent member while he was Speaker.
+In 2011 Peter Slipper was elected Speaker, despite the fact that he was in the opposition.
+He then left his team and became an independent member while he was Speaker.

-It is also important to remember that while cross-bench (Independent and minor party) members are not part of the government team, they still have their own policies and beliefs.
-Therefore, they may not necessarily be any more impartial than a Speaker from the government team.
+It is also important to remember that while cross-bench—independent and minor party—members are not part of the government team, they still have their own policies and beliefs.
+Therefore, they may not necessarily be any more impartial than a Speaker from the government.